uniquedevX/HTML-LEARNING-NOTES-PRACTICAL-WEB-DEVLOPMENT-PHASE-1-AND-A-PROJECT/README.md

 I'm **Unique Shiwakoti**, an enthusiastic developer on a project-based learning journey.
 This repository demonstrates my mastery of **HTML5 fundamentals** through organized, well-documented practice pages.
 Each file focuses on specific HTML topics with inline comments explaining key concepts.

 ---

 ## 📚 Project Overview

 This is a comprehensive **HTML learning project** showcasing essential HTML tags and concepts through separate, focused pages.
 Rather than building one complex project, I've organized this as a **modular learning resource** where each page demonstrates specific HTML topics with clear explanations and examples.

-Directly observe the project live in : htmlphasenotes.netlify.app
+Directly observe the project live in : https://htmlphasenotes.netlify.app/

 **Key Philosophy:** *Learn by doing, understand through examples, and document your learning.*